ruslkan/memorial/README.md

 ## Introduction

 Web catalog of monuments with a database.
 Implemented a filter by category, a calculator of the total cost for the selected parameters.
+The calculation of the cost of monuments is based on the cost of the material.

 Implemented on: